-In May 2009, we organized a two-day convening on climate change in Washington, DC to learn from an array of innovative thinkers about how climate change is transforming our planet and what we can do about it.
+In May 2009, we organized a two-day convening on climate change in Washington, DC, to learn from an array of innovative thinkers about how climate change is transforming our planet and what we can do about it.

+In 2010, WDN’s Earth Circle helped initiate a grassroots coalition called All Against the Haul, focused on stopping the creation of a major industrial corridor for the transport of Asian-made equipment to expand the Tar Sands mining operations in Alberta, Canada.
 In June 2012, the All Against the Haul Coalition achieved a big victory when ExxonMobil and its partners withdrew their application for permits to transport oversized loads over public roads in Montana and Idaho to the Alberta Tar Sands in Canada.
 Read more about this success story on our blog.

 The Earth Circle’s climate change delegation to Washington DC for our 2013 Women on the Hill advocacy program focused on stronger pipeline safety regulations and also raised concerns about fracking in meetings with congressional leaders and other policymakers.
 Members of the Earth Circle were instrumental in developing WDN’s 2013 pre-conference seminar on climate justice — one of our most well-attended pre-conference programs — as well as a program in partnership with the Values Based Investing Circle focused on investor activism.